Reduction of Class Activation Uncertainty with Background Information: Contribution

 \emph{Hypothesis 3: Convolutional layers propagate different features with modulations parallelly in spatial space (x,y).
 The fully-connected head of the DNN model computes scores for classes based on the modulated output features of the last convolutional layer.}

-Observation: While detecting a bear in terrain, the terrain is the background.
+Observation 4: While detecting a bear in terrain, the terrain is the background.
 However, the model can potentially detect that terrain as a rugby ball\footnote{https://jacobgil.github.io/pytorch-gradcam-book}.
 That can potentially happen due to the presence of terrain in many images in the training set, containing a rugby ball.
-In Fig. \ref{Bird}(f), the white background indicates airplane class.
-That can potentially happen due to the presence of white background in many images in the airplane class.
+In Fig. \ref{Bird}(f), the white background provides a high score for airplane class.
+That can potentially happen due to the presence of a white background in many images in the airplane class.

 \emph{Hypothesis 4: Features of background objects also contribute to scores of different classes.
-When a significant number of training images of one class contains certain background objects, the head of the model decodes the features of those background features as of that class.}
+When a significant number of training images of one class contains certain background objects, the head of the model decodes the features of those background objects as features of that class.}

-Observation: In traditional transfer learning, all of the initial layers are often kept frozen.
+Observation 5: In traditional transfer learning, all the initial layers are frozen.
 Therefore, $f_k (x,y)$ becomes the same when the image and image augmentation are the same.
-The head can be trained for different datasets and with different training parameters but those training do not change $f_k (x,y)$.
+The head can be trained on different datasets and with a different set of training parameters.
+However, those training do not change $f_k (x,y)$.
 However, researchers have also investigated transfer learning without freezing all initial layers and by unfreezing initial layers after certain epochs \cite{goodfellow2016deep, guo2019spottune}.

-\emph{Hypothesis 5: When all the initial layers are frozen in the transfer learning}, the value of $f_k (x,y)$ is a function of the image, augmentation, and pre-trained weights.
-Training of the head optimizes parameters ($w_k^c$ and biases) in the head.
+\emph{Hypothesis 5: When all the initial layers are frozen in the transfer learning, the value of $f_k (x,y)$ is a function of the image, augmentation, and pre-trained weights.
+Training of the head optimizes parameters ($w_k^c$ and biases) in the head.}